NBA Free Agency Basics

 Each NBA free agency period brings a new crop of players to the market, ranging from superstars to role players.
 While the caliber of available free agents can vary significantly from season to season, there are always intriguing options for teams looking to improve their rosters.
 Let's examine some of the top free agents currently available:

-- Tyus Jones (Unrestricted): Jones stands out as the top playmaker in the current free agent pool.
+- Tyus Jones (Unrestricted): Jones is the top playmaker in the current free agent pool.
 Coming off a career-best season with the Washington Wizards, Jones averaged 12 points and 7.3 assists per game.
 His exceptional 7.35 assist/turnover ratio last season set a new benchmark for efficiency among high-volume passers.

 - Luke Kennard (Unrestricted): Kennard is widely regarded as the premier shooter available.
 He ranked second in the NBA in 3-point percentage (45.0%) last season with the Memphis Grizzlies.
 With a career 43.9% 3-point shooting rate, Kennard's marksmanship is a valuable commodity in the modern NBA.